Code-Institute-Submissions/weather-app-5p/README.md

 ```

 # Data Model
-To help with getting the data the api wrapper was put into a class, inside of this class is stored the apikey and settings such as unit of measurement data to be shown in.
+To help with getting the data the API wrapper was put into a class, inside of this class is stored the API key and settings such as the unit of measurement for the data to be shown in.
 This helps with not having to constantly pass these values into the methods everytime they are called and reduces the chance of a mistake being made due to human error.
-Having all the methods to get the data helps with having less code in the run.py and having to only focus on, and see, manipluating the returned json to display the data the user asked for.
+Having all the methods to get the data helps with having less code in the run.py and having to only focus on, and see, the returned json to display the data the user asked for.

 ![](documentation/country_input.png)
 # Technologies Used